DaringCuteSeal/site-jekyll-old/team/index.md

 ![fern](img/linuxes/fern.png)

 ## Matt
 Unpacked on December 12th, 2021.
-Just a normal Gentoo system I keep around after being played for a month.
+Just a normal Gentoo system I kept around after being played for a month.
 Have no idea when I last upgraded it so if I run `emerge sync && emerge -auDN @world` now it'll last a day or so.

 ![matt](img/linuxes/matt.png)